kevinlowe0x3F7/ios-decal-proj4/README.md

 * Filter and sort restaurants based on price and distance

 ## Control Flow
-* For a first time user, they would be prompted to make an account, entering a username and password.
-Once an account is made, the user will now see the list of restaurants, presented one by one, with some basic information on the restaurant (name, rating, price, etc.).The user can decide whether to skip onto the next restaurant or save the restaurant for later, either by swiping left or right or through buttons on the screen.
+* The user will now see the list of restaurants, presented one by one, with some basic information on the restaurant (name, rating, price, etc.).
+The user can decide whether to skip onto the next restaurant or save the restaurant for later, either by swiping left or right or through buttons on the screen.
 Once they are done looking at restaurants, they can go into their profile and see the restaurants in a saved list.

 ## Implementation